karanpargal/Porjects-Overview/README.md

 <hr />
  <img align="right" height = "250px" src="https://media.licdn.com/dms/image/D4D22AQHTNUVG-7MwWQ/feedshare-shrink_800/0/1681793039544?e=1684972800&v=beta&t=ke4DyzmpL_JN4CCh7JDCZD0-nsWJ7UpCWkYOsLVVc2g" >

 A platfortm where you can create raffle for your NFTs and take part in raffles that are going on to get NFTs.
+It supports all solana based NFTs.

 - Original Link: <a href="https://www.kenl.live/raffles" target="_blank">Kenl<a/>
  <br /><br />